Plan9-Archive/plan9ants/doc/vultr2.md

 	echo 'fsys main snap -a' >>/srv/fscons
 	cd antsexperiments/cfg
 	startnetalt 10.99.0.10
-	9fs 9fat
-	acme /n/9fat/wrcmd

-Change the wrcmd to target the other venti by changing it to use the /net.alt interface and the secondary server ip. example:

-	venti/wrarena -h /net.alt/tcp!10.99.0.11!17034 -o 794624 /dev/sdF0/arenas 0x107f510b

 After the archival snap completes (you can check fossil/last /dev/sdF0/fossil to see the current rootscore, it should be different than the first once the snapshot finishes) then we can update the secondary venti.
 On the primary machine: